nimblelearn/datapackage-m/README.md

 * When working with remote Data Packages located in GitHub, ensure that you are using the URL for the raw file e.g. [https://raw.githubusercontent.com/datasets/gdp/master/datapackage.json](https://raw.githubusercontent.com/datasets/gdp/master/datapackage.json) instead of [https://github.com/datasets/gdp/blob/master/datapackage.json](https://github.com/datasets/gdp/blob/master/datapackage.json) where the latter will give an error.

-* The function should work with the modern 'Get Data' experience in SQL Server vNext (CTP 1.1 or later) but this is untested.
+* The functions can be adapted to work with the modern 'Get Data' experience in SQL Server vNext (CTP 1.1 or later) but this scenario is untested.

 ## Known issues